kasperisager/sails-generate-auth/README.md

 'get /auth/:provider/callback': 'AuthController.callback',
 ```

-Change your `config/bootstrap.js` to load your Passport providers on startup by adding the following line:
+Next, change your `config/bootstrap.js` to load your Passport providers on startup by adding the following line:

 ```javascript
 sails.services.passport.loadStrategies();